 \subsection{Gravitational Wave Spectrum from Binary SMBH Mergers}

 The mean gravitational wave (GW) energy-density spectrum emitted from the binary SMBH population is evaluated to be~\cite{Phinney:2001di}

 where $G$ is the gravitational constant, $\mathrm{d}V_c/\mathrm{d}z$ is the differential comoving volume, $\rho_{GW}$ is the present GW energy density, $\rho_c$ is the critical density of the Universe, $m_i$ denotes each BH mass ($i$ = 1 or 2) in the binary, and $f$ is the GW frequency.
+In this study, asymmetric binaries with mass ratios different from unity are taken into account in the integration over the mass distribution.
+On the other hand, highly asymmetric systems such as $10^7 + 10^9 M_\odot$, where one component is lighter than $10^9 M_\odot$, as well as binaries composed of light PBHs, are not included in our calculation.
+This is because the gravitational-wave amplitude strongly depends on the chirp mass, which becomes smaller for such systems, leading to a significant suppression of their contribution.
+In particular, mergers of light PBHs mainly contribute to higher frequency bands, and their impact on the nHz band is negligible.
+As a result, the gravitational-wave background in the nHz band considered in this work is confirmed to be dominated by mergers of SMBHs with masses above $10^9 M_\odot$, while other contributions are subdominant.
 The amplitude $|\tilde{h}(f)|$ is modeled using the inspiral-merger-ringdown template proposed in~\cite{Ajith:2007kx}:

 Here, $\mathcal{M}_z = (1 + z)(m_1 + m_2)\eta^{\frac{3}{5}}$ is the redshifted chirp mass, $\eta=m_1m_2/(m_1 + m_2)^2$ is the symmetric mass ratio, $D_L$ is the luminosity distance, $f_{\mathrm{merg}}$ is the merger frequency, $f_{\mathrm{ring}}$ is the ringdown frequency, $f_{\mathrm{cut}}$ is the cutoff frequency, and $\sigma$ is the width of the ringdown phase.
 The frequencies $f_{\mathrm{merg}}$, $f_{\mathrm{ring}}$, $f_{\mathrm{cut}}$, and $\sigma$ are parameterized as